 Although GPHIN is currently operating as a stand alone application, a high degree of interoperability can be achieved due to the use of standardized data formats - XML, HTML, etc.

 7 Conclusion

-The Global Public Health Intelligence Network - both the technology and the analytical team that drives the technology - has proven to be an effective tool in the detection and management of public health threats.
+The Global Public Health Intelligence Network - both the technology and the analytical team that drives the technology - has proven to be an effective tool in the detection and management of public health threats from around the globe.